What is Section 504?

 This article was written in plain language.
 Plain language is a writing style that makes information more accessible to more people, including some people with intellectual or cognitive disabilities.

-Kaleigh Brendle, Judy’s League founder
+Kaleigh Brendle, Judy’s League founder and President

 Join our mission.
 Follow our social media.
 Stay up to date.
 Share the message.